 There is a lot of paperwork to fill out and send off.
 It will be sent to you via FedEx after you get an offer and accept it.

 There is a test to take.
 Many people recommend studying the iTunes support page to brush up on your Apple knowledge if you want to do well on the test.

 They will let you know one way or another if you're hired if you've had an interview.
 If you've never been contacted for an interview, you won't hear anything at all if not hired.

 You can re-apply at a later date if you don't make it in, so don't give up entirely.
 Just keep trying.

 The Apple at home advisor pay is not the same for everyone.
 Your background, experience, and also your geographic location will factor in.
-However, many people claim the amount is usually in the teens.
+That said, Glassdoor indicates a pay rate of around $18 hourly.